txdat/notes/obsidian/english/grammar in used.md

 - unreal past = If + past perfect, S + would have + V_pp

+- mixed/reverted/reverse conditional (type 2 + type 3) -> link condition in one time frame to result in another time frame
+	- past condition - present result = If + past perfect, S + would + V_inf -> an action/event didn't happen in the past has a lasting effect in the present
+		- eg. `If I had studied, I would be a doctor (now)` = `I didn't study in the past, so I'm not a doctor now`
+	- present condition - past result = If + past simple, S + would have + V_pp -> a general truth/state that is untrue in the present caused a specific change in the past
+		- eg.

 ### wish/hope = S + wish + smb + smt / S + hope + clause

 - use `wish` to say that we regret smt, smt is not as we would like it to be
 - use `wish + S + had V_pp` to say that we regret smt in the past

+### unless = if not
+- is conditional conjunction
+- emphasizes a condition that prevents a result
+- eg. `If it doesn't rain, we will go out` = `Unless it rains, we will go out`

+### if + adj = if S + (be) + adj
+- shorten form
+- eg. If necessary = If it is necessary, ...
 # passive

 - active verbs -> what subject does?